Ocawesome101/cpu-related-things/fc1/emulator/README.txt

 // FC-1
 This is a reference implementation of the FC-1 architecture.

 Run `./build.sh` while in this directory to build the emulator and accompanying devices.
+You will need at least GCC 11 for compilation to work.
+(GCC 10 might work, but hasn't been tested.
+GCC 9 does not work.)

 Pass -DDEVICE_SCAN_DIR=\"/some/directory\" to set where device files should go - it defaults to `./devices`.
 Compiled device files are always placed in `./devices` regardless of this option.